 What to Do If You Feel Rushed at Your Doctor Appointment

 The average doctor’s appointment lasts just 13 to 20 minutes—and 1 in 5 doctors spend even less time with patients.
-The brevity of appointments likely affects your doctor as much as it affects you: 4 in 5 doctors report they work at full capacity—or feel overextended, according to recent survey by The Physicians Foundation.
+The brevity of appointments likely affects your doctor as much as it affects you: 4 in 5 doctors report they work at full capacity—or feel overextended, according to a 2018 survey by The Physicians Foundation.

 You may feel somewhat powerless to increase the time you spend together.
 But you can take steps to make the most of your doctor’s appointment and advocate for yourself if you need more help than time allows.

 Try to see your doctor at the beginning of the day or right after lunch, before he or she becomes backlogged.
 Doctors may try to compensate for running late by shortening your appointment time.

 A day or two before your appointment put some time and thought into what you’d like to accomplish at the doctor’s office.
 Do you have symptoms you’d like your doctor to diagnose and treat?
 Are your current medications or treatments not working?
 The more clear you are in your own mind on the purpose of your visit, the more clearly you’ll be able to communicate with your doctor and work together for a resolution to your health problem.

 Bring a list of what you’d like to talk about with your doctor.
 List the discussions points in order, starting with the most important, in case time runs out as you go down the list.
 Bring two copies so you and your doctor can look at the points together.

 This is the quickest way to show your doctor what you’re taking and how you’re taking it.
 If you bring all your medications, you won’t have to guess the dosage or frequency—it should show right on the bottle.
 Be sure to bring any vitamins, supplements, and natural remedies you use as well.